kvmc/awesome-lolbins-and-beyond/README.md

 ## WTFBins

-- [WTFBins](https://wtfbins.wtf/) - A collection of unexpected behavior in common Unix binaries.
+- [WTFBins](https://wtfbins.wtf/) - A comprehensive repository of suspicious Windows binaries and their behaviors.